An official website of the United States government

 Fitness for duty or other required examination

 Returning from military deployment.
-USERRA helps returning service members become re-employed in the job they left.
-A service member must simply request reemployment and report back to work in a timely manner.
-The timeframe for this depends on how long the service member has been absent:
+USERRA entitles most returning service members to reemployment after a period of service.
+Provided a service member meets the criteria set forth above, he or she must simply request reemployment or report back to work in a timely manner.
+The timeframe depends on how long the service member has been absent: